Simulating thermal qubits through thermofield dynamics

 \section{Conclusion}

-In summary, this work shows the implementation of thermal vacuum qubits in a quantum computing setup using the TFD approach.
-The Bloch sphere representation for a qubit is built in terms of the Bogoliubov transformations, and the thermofield-double qubits are simulated through the IBM Qiskit.
-The approach reported in this work can be implemented as a practical algebraic framework to study thermal effects in qubits using quantum computing.
-The presented proof of concept shows that constructing thermal qubits using TFD in a quantum computing setup can be more intuitive and approachable for quantum algorithm developers.
-The presented method discards the need for the variational approach used in the literature up to date \cite{sagastizabal2021variational,wu2019variational}, reducing the number of quantum gates needed for the implementation of the thermal qubits.
-Thus, the use of TFD theory for quantum computing opens a large avenue for research in thermal effects on quantum protocols, which can be a path toward reducing the cost of implementation of thermal qubits quantum algorithms.
-Therefore, this work strengths the fact that TFD algebraic perspective for quantum computing open a large avenue for research towards the study of thermal effects in the development of optimal quantum protocols.
+In summary, this work shows how quantum computing can be a useful tool for teaching the Thermofield Dynamics and the Blogoliobov transformations in a practical way.
+We show a didactic implementation of thermal vacuum qubits in a quantum computing setup, using an algebraic approach accessible to most undergraduate physics students.
+The Bloch sphere representation for a qubit is built in terms of the Bogoliubov transformations, and the thermofield-double space is simulated through the IBM Qiskit.
+The approach reported in this work can be implemented as a practical algebraic framework in undergraduate and graduate classrooms to study the thermal effects of the TFD approach using quantum computing.
+The presented examples show that constructing thermal qubits using TFD in a quantum computing setup can be more intuitive and approachable for professors, students, and even quantum algorithm developers.
+The presented method appears as an alternative to the complicated variational approach methods used in the literature up to date \cite{sagastizabal2021variational,wu2019variational}, reducing the number of quantum gates and processes needed for the implementation of the thermal qubits.
+In addition, the use of TFD theory for quantum computing opens a large avenue for physics teaching on the thermal effects on quantum protocols, which can be a path toward the understanding of the cost of implementation of thermal quantum algorithms.
+Therefore, this work highlights the potential of TFD algebraic perspective in quantum computing to encourage the study of optimal quantum protocols.